 The single most important tool for any hair repair task is the humble protein treatment.
 Not only are they relatively inexpensive, but they are also easy to use and only require a few minutes of time out of your schedule.

 Products like Redken Extreme CAT can be used to repair your damaged hair by applying liberally after shampooing and leaving for 5 minutes followed up with a good conditioner or moisturizing treatment.
-This is literally all that is necessary to improve your hair and stop it breaking or splitting if you have mild or moderate damage.
+This is literally all that is necessary to improve your hair and stop it from breaking or splitting if you have mild or moderate damage.

 Keratin treatments have two major uses: straightening hair and repairing hair.
 The reason this kind of product works for both of these purposes is that it creates artificial bonds that smooth and straighten out the hair whilst these new bonds will also replace the function of bonds that have previously been broken by damage.